CodeReaper-10/Inventory-Management-System/README.md

 *install bootstrap*
 -
-- naviagate to inventory-system directory, and,
+- naviagate to mlh-inventory-main directory, and,
 > npm install -g @angular/cli

-## To Run:-
+## Steps To Run:-
+- Run the backend as a Spring Boot app
-- naviagate to inventory-system directory, open terminal there and run
+- For frontend, naviagate to mlh-inventory-main directory, open terminal there and run
 > npm install
 - then run
 > ng serve